Dataset Summarization by K Principal Concepts: Optimization

-After assignment, the center locations $\{c_1 .. c_K \}$ are set to be the average feature in each cluster, which minimizes the WCSS (Eq.\ref{eq:wcss}) loss without the constraint.
-Precisely, we recompute each cluster center according to the image assignment $S_k$: $c_j= \frac{1}{| S_j |} \sum_{v \in S_j} v$.
-However, this is an infeasible solution as cluster centers will generally not be in ${\mathcal{W}}_q$.
-We therefore replace each cluster center $c_j$ with its nearest neighbour noun in $W_q$.
-The result of this step is a new set of $K$ nouns that form the cluster centers.
-Instead of using this new list of nouns as the new cluster centers, we keep $K-p$ nouns from the previous iteration and select $p$ nouns from the current set, such that the combined set of nouns decreases the loss in Eq.~\ref{eq:wcss}.
-This is similar to the swap in the Local Search algorithm, but differently from it, we limit our search space to the new set of $K$ nouns rather than the entire noun list ${\mathcal{W}}_q$.
+(ii) After assignment, the center locations $\{c_1 .. c_K \}$ are set again to be the average feature in each group, which minimizes the WCSS (Eq.\ref{eq:wcss}) loss without the constraint.
+Precisely, we recompute each group center according to the image assignment $S_k$: $c_j= \frac{1}{| S_j |} \sum_{v \in S_j} v$.
+However, this is an infeasible solution as group centers will generally not be in ${\mathcal{W}}_q$. (iii) We therefore replace each group center $c_j$ with its nearest neighbor concept in $p_j \in W_q$.
+The result of this step is a new set of $K$ principal concepts $p_1..p_K$ that form the group centers.
+Similarly to the swap in the Local Search algorithm, we only use the new centers if they obtain a smaller loss function.
 If no loss decreasing swap is found, we terminate.

-\textbf{Empty and excessively large clusters:} In some cases, the discrete nature of the single-noun constraint results in excessively large clusters or one of our $K$ centers being "empty" of samples.
-In the case of empty clusters, we replace the center location with that of a word which would "attract" more samples.
-Specifically, we choose that noun that has the most samples as its nearest neighbours (among those not already is use).
-To address the problem of excessively large clusters, we split the samples in that cluster among the nouns in ${\mathcal{W}}_q$ (by distance), and replace the center of the largest cluster with the noun that was chosen by the largest number of images across the entire dataset.
-Images that only loosely fit the cluster are therefore likely to be reassigned to other clusters.
+\textbf{Empty and excessively large group.} In some cases, the discrete constraint results in a large proportion of images assigned to a single concept $p_k$, or one of our groups $S_k$ being empty of samples.
+In the case of an empty group, we replace the center location with that of a concept which would attract most samples.
+Specifically, we choose the concept from ${\mathcal{W}}_q$ that has the most samples as its nearest neighbors (among concepts not already in use).
+We also wish to address the problem of excessively large groups, that contain more than twice the average number of samples.
+In that case, we assign the samples in that group among all the concepts in ${\mathcal{W}}_q$ (by distance).
+We find the concept embedding that was chosen by the largest number of images from that excessively large group, and assign it as the new group center.
+Images are than reassigned between the new $K$ concepts.

-\textbf{Cluster initialization:} We initialize the cluster assignments using Ward's clustering on the image embeddings $v_1,v_2..v_{N_I}$.
-See Sec.\ref{sec:implementation_details} for implementation details and Sec.\ref{sec:ablations} for alternatives.
+\textbf{Initialization.} We initialize the group assignments using Ward's clustering on the image embeddings $v_1..v_{N_I}$.